jorgechvz/stitchtly-barscanner/README.md

 ## Web App

-We create a web app using React, Tailwind Css and NestJS, if you'd like to try it out.
+I create a web app using React, Tailwind CSS and NestJS, if you'd like to try it out.
 Check out [Stitchtly BarScanner Web App](https://github.com/jorgechvz/textile-warehouse) for more details.

 ### License